The DEFINE Statement

 This is a convenient way of denoting test and production versions of files.
 Refer to JazzWKConfig for information on Jazz Parameters.

-DSNAME is only used for definition types VSAM, ESDS, F, FB, V, VB, and U.
+DSNAME is only used for definition types VSAM, ESF, FB, V, VB, and U.

 REQUIRED | OPTIONAL